AdobeDocs/journey-optimizer.it-IT/help/using/landing-pages/lp-forms.md

 * Lo stesso set di dati o la stessa connessione in streaming possono essere riutilizzati in più predefiniti.
 * Ogni connessione in streaming genera automaticamente risorse quali:
    * **Connessione Source** - origine dei dati.
-   * **Connessione di destinazione** - in cui i dati vengono archiviati o utilizzati.
+   * **Target connection** – where the data is stored or consumed.
-   * **Flusso di Source**: la pipeline che sposta i dati dalla connessione di origine in [!DNL Experience Platform], gestendo la mappatura, la trasformazione e la convalida.
+   * **Source flow** – the pipeline that moves data from the source connection into [!DNL Experience Platform], handling mapping, transformation, and validation.

 <!--
 >[!NOTE]